reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 | objURL | ObjectURL | 	Address of the existent object |

 *Returns:*
-Return Promise to a new Observer.
+Return Promise to a new Observer of Type Promise.<DataObjectObserver>

-Type
-Promise.<DataObjectObserver>
+#### Minibus API

-//TODO: describe the APIs  minibus.postMessage(), hypertyDiscovery, messageFactory and URLFactory
+//TODO: describe the APIs  , hypertyDiscovery, messageFactory and URLFactory

 ### Examples